rackerlabs/docs-dedicated-networking/load-balancer/api-docs/adx-api-reference/adx-load-balancer-v2.rst

 Update node information
 -----------------------

-Use the node operations to view, update, or remove a specified node.
+Use the node operations to  update a specified node.

 ::

     PUT /{device_id}/nodes/{node_id}

-*This operation does not accept a request body.*

 Request body
 ^^^^^^^^^^^^